christopher-ward/SCIP-Accessibility/index.md

 #### About Page Color Contrast and Heading Elements
-- For the About Page, it is also Color Contrast that is highlighted by the Lighthouse scan.
+- On the About Page, the Color Contrast is also highlighted by the Lighthouse scan.
   - [View gif of About page scan on separate page - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/GVfHXo_sh-About_Accessibility_Chrome.gif){:target="_blank" rel="noopener"}

 ![Lighthouse scan of about page shows the color contrasts of the links are insufficient](media/GVfHXo_sh-About_Accessibility_Chrome.gif)
 - The sequence of headings on the page is noted at the end of the above gif.
   - The second gif, found below, shows the information in the dropdown.
-  - The jump to h6 headings out of sequence in the About page is shown in the gif below.
-Using headings in relevant sequential order improves the clarity of the page structure.
+  - The about page jumps from h3 to h6 level headings and is out of sequence, as shown in the gif below.
+Using headings in relevant sequential order improves the clarity of the page structure, especially when using screen readers.
   - I also discuss the headings in further detail later in the screen reader subsection.
     - [View second gif of About page scan, relating to headings, on separate page - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/B0MQfzz5I-About_Accessibility_Header_Order_Desktop_Chrome.gif){:target="_blank" rel="noopener"}